 - Have a significant break in their education

 Certain other life situations may also qualify you as a nontraditional student.
 The Foundation offers many scholarships for nontraditional students, some of which are specifically for graduate students.
-Check out the list at the link below.

 Returning Adult Student Fund